Frequently Asked Questions - Lung Cancer Legal Help

 Who can file a personal injury claim and wrongful death lawsuit?

 Anyone whose lung cancer or other chronic disease was caused by negligent exposure can sue the company or companies responsible.
-While each state’s statute of limitations curbs the amount of time people have to file a lawsuit, a personal injury claim can generally be made by a single individual or by their representative.
+While each state’s statute of limitations curbs the number of time people have to file a lawsuit, a personal injury claim can generally be made by a single individual or by their representative.

 Wrongful death claims occur after an individual with a work-related illness has died.
 These types of lawsuits seek compensation for damages, medical bills, and lost wages for the deceased individual.